TasteTaste/recipes/sauces-and-dips/redsauce.md

 - add 8 cloves minced garlic and 1 thin sliced shallot, stir until soft and fragrant (2 mins)

+- optionally add up to 1/2 tsp hot paprika - any more will be too hot for most uses, and heat can always be added later

-- add 1/2 tsp (1 tsp was a bit too much, and before that 1 tbsp was way too much) hot paprika, 1 tbsp dried oregano, and 1 tbsp fresh cracked black pepper, stir until fragrant (1 min)
+- add 1 tbsp dried oregano and 1 tbsp fresh cracked black pepper, stir until fragrant (1 min)

 - preheat oven to 275-300

-- add (3 cans hand smashed) tomatoes, 1 or 2 whole peeled carrots chopped into large chunks, half a peeled white onion, one big sprig of fresh basil, 1c low/no salt chicken stock (optional)
+- add (3 cans hand smashed) tomatoes, 1 or 2 whole peeled carrots chopped into large chunks, half a peeled white onion, one big sprig of fresh basil, and optionally 1c low/no salt chicken stock

 - bring to simmer over high heat